StormTersteeg/novelai_simple_console/README.md

 # NovelAI Simple Console

-This is a simple console application that utilizes NovelAI's API to generate text based on user input.
+This is a simple console application that utilizes NovelAI's API to generate text, based on user input.
 It utilizes a very rudimentary context manager that simply saves the input and output, which is used to get a more consistent response from the API.

 ![image](https://github.com/StormTersteeg/novelai_simple_console/assets/42808385/c4c0901a-ca38-47ef-942e-0824ee8a162b)